-There may be problems replicating from a master server that understands fractional seconds to an older slave (MySQL 5.6.3 and earlier) that does not:
+There may be problems replicating from a source server that understands fractional seconds to an older replica (MySQL 5.6.3 and earlier) that does not:

 CREATE TABLEstatements containing columns that have an

 fsp(fractional seconds precision) value greater than 0, replication fails due to parser errors.

 Statements that use temporal data types with an

 fspvalue of 0 work with statement-based logging but not row-based logging.
 In the latter case, the data types have binary formats and type codes on the source that differ from those on the replica.

 Some expression results differ on source and replica.
 Examples: On the source, the

 timestampsystem variable returns a value that includes a microseconds fractional part; on the replica, it returns an integer.
 On the source, functions that return a result that includes the current time (such as

 UTC_TIMESTAMP()) interpret an argument as an